JankariTech/blog/src/assets/VueOptionVsCompositionAPI/option-vs-composition-api.md

   }
 </script>
 ```
-Properties `data`, `methods`, 'computed', and `watch` has been defined for it.
-I would rather explain all the things in the `Composition API` section rather than here since we are converting the same thing using `Composition API`.
+Properties `data`, `methods`, `computed`, and `watch` has been defined for it.
+I would rather explain all the things in the `Composition API` section than here since we are converting the same thing using `Composition API`.

 ### Converting to Composition API